cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 1. Monotonic time.
 Instead of stepping back during a leap second, time will be slowed leading up to the leap second in such a way that time will neither jump nor move backwards.
 Disadvantage: The time leading up to / following the leap second will not accurately reflect the real time.

 2. Accurate time.
-This can mean a large 1 second clock jump, for example for leap second adjustment, and possible going back in time, if the local clock is ahead of reference time.
+This can mean a large 1 second clock jump, for example for leap second adjustment, and possibly going back in time, if the local clock is ahead of reference time.

 *In both cases the data consistency/correctness will be preserved by CockroachDB's internal synthetic HLC clock.* However the operators need to be concerned about 2 often undesirable realities associated with accurate timekeeping (option 2):

 - If a clock jump results in a large clock offset between nodes, CockroachDB nodes may spontaneously exit to protect ACID guarantees, causing unnecessary commotion in the cluster.
-- Customer's applications may exhibit unexpected behavior if they read the local Linux clock or use SQL time functions like `now()`.
+- Customer applications may exhibit unexpected behavior if they read the local Linux clock or use SQL time functions like `now()`.

 > 👉 Cockroach Labs has a strong preference for option 1 - monotonic time.
 The priority is for time to be smooth and coordinated across nodes rather than allowing a synchronized jump with UTC.